tardipede/concatipede/cran-comments.md

       e.g.: tests and vignette
       ```
-     **DONE:** : Double-checked that the initial working directory was restored at the end of the tests
+  **DONE:** : Double-checked that the initial working directory was restored at the end of the tests.
               Made sure that options(), working directory, and par() are restored in the vignette